Nicholas Trübner: Scholarly publisher

 In London, Trübner took on the ordinary business of a general publisher and foreign agent.
 Among the books he published was Erewhon (1872) by Samuel Butler, after Chapman & Hall had rejected it.

 Trübner studied Sanskrit under Theodor Goldstücker and Hebrew with Abraham Benisch.
-On 16 March 1865 appeared the first monthly number of Trübner's American and Oriental Record, which kept scholars all over the world in touch.
+On 16 March 1865 appeared the first monthly number of Trübner's American and Oriental Record, which kept scholars in touch internationally.
 In 1878 began the issue of Trübner's Oriental Series, a collection of works by authorities on Eastern learning, of which he lived to see nearly fifty volumes published.
-His English and Foreign Philosophical Library fulfilled a similar purpose for philosophy.
+His English and Foreign Philosophical Library.
+This series is listed incorrectly in Stanley Lane-Poole's entry in the Dictionary of National Biography (1885–1900) as "British and Foreign Philosophical Library".
+It fulfilled a similar purpose for philosophy.
 His interest in linguistic research led to his preparing in 1872 a Catalogue of Dictionaries and Grammars of the principal Languages and Dialects of the World, of which an enlarged edition appeared in 1882.
 He also published class catalogues of languages and branches of study.
 He was publisher for government state papers and for learned societies, such as the Royal Asiatic Society and the Early English Text Society.

 Trübner's Record is the general name for a regular publication listing recently titles.
 It began in 1865 as Trübner's American and Oriental Literary Record.
 In 1880 a new, expanded series was launched: Trübner's American, European, and Oriental Literary Record.
 A third series was started in 1889, titled simply Trübner's Record.
 It ceased publication in 1891.

 Trübner's Oriental Series was a hardback series of books in the field of Oriental studies launched in 1878 by Nicholas Trübner's firm Trübner & Co. in 1878.
 From 1890 it was published by Kegan Paul, Trench, Trübner & Co., Ltd.